celery/celery/docs/userguide/canvas.rst

     640

-And calling ``apply_async`` will create a dedicated task so that the act of applying the chain happens in a worker::
+And calling ``apply_async`` will create a dedicated task so that the act of calling the chain happens in a worker::

     >>> res = chain(add.s(4, 4), mul.s(8), mul.s(10))